rockstor/rockstor-doc/openvpn_howto.rst

 naming services.
-These work by using client software running either on your internet router or on a machine within your network that periodically calls out to your dynamic dns naming provider and updates that provider with your routers current location / IP on the internet.
+These work by using client software running either on your internet router or on a machine within your network that periodically calls out to your dynamic dns naming provider and updates that provider with your router's current location / IP on the internet.
 The dynamic dns naming provider will then update their publicly available records of the hostname you agreed upon during account sign up.
 This then allows for your Rockstor's internet connection to be located by that hostname / IP.